-- To update on a regular basis the risk profiles of companies in the Group according to the ERM framework; - To further embed a risk awareness culture and risk management process within the Group, the risk management training for selected management will be conducted on an ongoing basis; - To execute risk-based internal audit with periodic review by Audit Committee and the Board on the adequacy and integrity of the system of internal control.
+- To update on a regular basis the risk profiles of companies in the Group according to the Risk Management Policy and Procedures; - To further embed a risk awareness culture and risk management process within the Group, the risk management training for selected management and staff will be conducted on an ongoing basis; - To roll out the ERM review to the companies in the Group upon the identification, assessment, evaluation of all principal business risk and controls.
+Management will consider the residual risk treatment options and prepare the action plans, with implementation time scales to address the risks and controls issues; - To review the submission of periodic risk management reports to the RMC for tabling to the Audit Committee (AC); - To execute risk-based internal audit with periodic review by Audit Committee and the Board on the adequacy and integrity of the system of internal control.